allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 * The chain's EMT will have a chosen name, such as EUR-E.

 * Issuers support Fungibility on chain via:
-A transaction type is available as follows:
+  *A transaction type is available as follows:
-For User U, licensed by Issuer I1, U can 'send' to I1 the EMT an Issuer I2, 'receiving' in returning the EMT of I.
+    For User U, licensed by Issuer I1, U can 'send' to I1 the EMT an Issuer I2, 'receiving' in returning the EMT of I1.
-The transaction will fail if:
+  *The transaction will fail if:
-I1 is up to its issuance limit or
+    *I1 is up to its issuance limit or
-The Issuer license of I2 has been revoked.
+    *The Issuer license of I2 has been revoked.

 ## Consequences